 - Click Add Domain.

 - Inside the domain you just created, click Entities in the upper-right corner.

 Connect the domain to the knowledge base

-To use entities within a knowledge base, you'll need to connect the domain.
-Let's assume you've completed this step (created a domain and connected it to the knowledge base), but for reference you can do it as follows:
+To use entities within a knowledge base, you'll need to connect the domain to the knowledge base.

 - Click in the lower-right corner.

 - Click KB Settings.

 - In the Associated Domain for Entity field, select the name of the domain you just created.

 In your article, go ahead and replace any word where you want the "credentials" entity to be substituted in, including the tags.
 This might make some intent qualifiers and tags redundant, which means you can (and should) delete them.
 Things should look like this:

 You don't need to enter entities using all capital letters like we've done here, but it does help you to identify the words that are entities.